Pattern Cutting and Basic Sewing

 Learn how to adapt the basic block patterns so that you can gain the skills and knowledge to become a successful pattern maker.

 New training modules are released every month and contain video lessons with step by step instructions and resources.

-The Pattern Making and Sewing Course Include:
+The Pattern Cutting and Sewing Course Include:

 • Training calendar and downloadable resources

 • Online support when you need it

 • Demonstrate an understanding of pattern cutting & sewing